youth workshop program

 For more information and to RSVP, email Kim Maxwell at [email protected].

 The 28th Annual Ojai Playwrights Conference & New Works Festival will take place July 21-August 3, 2025.
-Check this page for Youth Workshop applications.

 Each Youth Workshop participant receives a highly coveted OPC Company Pass, allowing them to attend all OPC New Works Festival readings and special events!